grafana/agent/docs/sources/flow/setup/deploy-agent.md

 Using this topology requires deploying the Agent on separate infrastructure, and making sure that agents can discover and reach these applications over the network.
-The main predictor for the size of the agent is the number of active metrics series it is scraping; a rule of thumb is ~10kb of memory for each series.
-We recommend you start looking towards horizontal scaling around the 1M active series mark.
+The main predictor for the size of the agent is the number of active metrics series it is scraping; a rule of thumb is approximately 10 KB of memory for each series.
+We recommend you start looking towards horizontal scaling around the 1 million active series mark.

 ### Using Kubernetes StatefulSets